JackDriscoll13/spotify_playlist_script/README.md

 ### Description:
-A Powershell script using the spotify api to control a spotify playlist.
+A Powershell script using the spotify api to control a spotify playlist for a small business.
 Written in powershell to integreate seamlessly within a windows automation system.

 ### Configuration Guide: